xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 ## Related Work

-The approach described in this blog post is my own unique way of thinking about CRDTs.
-More traditional approaches fall into three categories:
+The approach described in this blog post is my own way of thinking about CRDT design.
+The most similar prior work that I know of is a collaboration backend described in blog posts by [Figma](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/) and [Hex](https://hex.tech/blog/a-pragmatic-approach-to-live-collaboration) that has a similar goal: assemble collaborative apps from customizable, easy-to-reason-about pieces.
+That approach assumes a central server, and is somewhat less flexible than what I describe here.

+More traditional, academic approaches to CRDT design fall into three categories:

-### Other Approach 1
+### Other Approach 1 {#other-approach-1}
 **Describe the implementation** in pseudocode: what message the CRDT sends when a user performs an operation, and how all users process the message.
 Then mathematically prove that the effects of concurrent (simultaneous) messages "commute", i.e., processing them in either order gives the same result, guaranteeing consistency.
 This works, but it is tricky to adapt to new data structures or apps---the "prove" step serves as a barrier entry for non-math/CRDT folks, and it is hard to model a complex app this way.
 TODO: cites: summary papers, JSON, semidirect, ?

 > Imagine designing a spreadsheet CRDT: there's a lot of possible operations, and you need to prove that every pair of them commutes!
 Also, if one user spends a day making offline edits and then syncs up, how would you guarantee that the answer is not just consistent but also "reasonable"?

-### Other Approach 2
+### Other Approach 2 {#other-approach-2}
 **Describe the semantics** directly: what the user-facing state is, as a function of the complete operation history (including info on which messages were concurrent vs. happened in sequence).
 This lets you abstract away the details of particular implementations or optimizations, and if done right, it can make intuitively clear what the CRDT is doing and why it's consistent.
-Also, composition techniques exist (TODO: cite HO Patterns papers; check semidirect related work for more)---those are the closest related work for this blog post.
-However, even with those techniques, defining semantic functions is tricky, especially for complex apps.
+Also, composition techniques exist (TODO: cite HO Patterns papers; check semidirect related work for more).
+However, even with those techniques, defining semantic functions is tricky, especially for complex apps---existing techniques only target reproducing existing CRDTs.
 TODO: cites: Burckhardt paper, pure op-based

 TODO: figure showing DAG of spreadsheet ops.
 Caption: Given this history of spreadsheet ops with some concurrent operations, can you tell me what the result should be?

-### Other Approach 3
+### Other Approach 3 {#other-approach-3}
 **Derive CRDTs automatically** from ordinary data structure specifications.
 This can be the easiest approach for the developer when it succeeds, and it can work even for complex apps.
 However, in my view, it removes an important piece of developer agency, by restricting your ability to decide (and understand) how concurrent operations interact.
 TODO: cites: OpSets, Riley paper, other similar paper, SECROs.

 # CRDT Model